microsoft/onnxruntime/docs/performance/tune-performance.md

 ### Thread management

-* Set thread affinity to desired cores.
-* Use the appropriate ORT API to set intra and inter op num threads.
-Inter op num threads is only used when parallel execution is enabled.

 #### Set intra-op thread affinity

 Sometimes, it may be beneficial to customize intra-op thread affinities, for example: